 CENTERSET: A style of bathroom lavatory faucet that has a combined spout and handles.
 Center of handles are 4" apart.
 Also a single handle faucet installed on 4" center-to-center faucet holes.

 CHECK VALVE: A type of backflow preventer installed in a pipe that allows water to flow in only one direction.

-I.D.:(Inside Diameter) All pipes are sized according to their inside diameter.
-IPS: (Iron Pipe Size) Standard pipe threads.
+IPS (Iron Pipe Size): Standard pipe threads.
 Female IPS is internal pipe threads, male IPS are external pipe threads.
 Also known as “NPT” or “NPS”

 MIXING VALVE: Mixes hot and cold water to achieve a specified delivery temperature.

 MOUNTING FRAME: External mounting means used to install sinks which have no integral provision.